 In the NGS analysis popup windows, select a reference database from the Reference Database dropdown.
 To learn more about reference database, please refer to the following article.

 This option allows you to specify custom nucleotide features such as HisTags and etc that will be annotated on each sequence.
 To learn more about annotation of additional features, please refer to the following article.

-In the Antibody annotator pipeline, the reference database is split into heavy and light sections.
-By specifying the expected chain, only the appropriate database section is used, improving performance and potentially accuracy too.
+- In the Antibody annotator pipeline, the reference database is split into heavy and light sections.
+By specifying the expected chain (either all Heavy or all Light), only the appropriate database section is used.
+This improves performance and potentially accuracy too.